 Fix 4: Delete game cache files

-Sometimes things go wrong with game cache files.
-Clearing the cache folder can improve performance and allow the game to start when it will not otherwise work.
-Follow the instructions below to see how to do it:
+Clearing game cache files can improve your gaming performance and allow the game to start when it will not otherwise work.
+So if Black Ops 4 won’t launch on your PC,

 1) On your keyboard, press the Ctrl, Shift and Esc keys at the same time to open Task Manager.